McMinn County Schools: Maus book controversy

 The Tennessean noted the swelling of significant backlash from politicians, journalists, organizations, and others.
 Tennessee State Representative John Ray Clemmons (D-Nashville), criticizing the board's action, said "Books are being stripped out of public libraries that give detailed personal accounts from survivors and about victims of the Holocaust."
 Tennessee's United States Representative Jim Cooper (D-Nashville), called the decision "outrageous" and "really shameful."
 In addition, Tennessee's United States Representative Steve Cohen (D-Memphis), condemning the book's removal, said he hoped to see the school board's decision reversed.
-Tennessee Wesleyan University librarian Alex Sharp, in McMinn County, said that banning the banning of the book because "[b]ecause it has eight swear words?
+Tennessee Wesleyan University librarian Alex Sharp, in McMinn County, said that banning the book because "[b]ecause it has eight swear words?
 Okay, I'm sorry.
 But children see more than eight swear words in one TikTok video nowadays."

 Following the board's banning of the book from its curriculum, the book became an Amazon best-seller.
-On January 28, 2022, it was # 1 in the categories of fiction satire, and comics and graphic novels, and # 7 overall for all books (as Maus 1 was # 5 overall for books).
+On 28 January 2022, it was # 1 in the categories of fiction satire, and comics and graphic novels, and # 7 overall for all books (as Maus 1 was # 5 overall for books).
 Neither book was in the top 1,000 a week prior.
-An Episcopal church in the county announced that it would conduct a discussion of Maus on February 3, which would include a discussion about the complicity of many churches in the extermination of Jews during the Holocaust.
+An Episcopal church in the county announced that it would conduct a discussion of Maus on 3 February, which would include a discussion about the complicity of many churches in the extermination of Jews during the Holocaust.

 The owner of the Nirvana Comics bookstore 15 mi away from McMinn County in Knoxville, Tennessee, offered loans of "The Complete Maus" to any student, and donors sent him $30,000 to help fund his efforts.
 He said: "We’re getting requests from parents all over the country, even Europe, asking for copies," and believed the surprisingly strong response reflected the view that "That’s not what we do in America: ‘We don’t ban books.’
 It triggered a very American response."